 That’s it!
-Because this process requires no other action on the part of your donors other than submitting their official matching gift request, it’s incredibly easy to inspire your supporters to engage in this process.
+Because this process requires no action on the part of your donors other than submitting their official matching gift request, it’s incredibly easy to inspire your supporters to engage in this process.

 How can donors find out if they’re eligible for matching gifts?

 Provide your online donors with a tool that lets them search for their employer’s matching gift guidelines.
 You can provide this tool on a dedicated matching gifts page on your website.
 This will allow offline donors to visit and quickly check their eligibility, too.
-This tool looks something like this:

 What matching gifts guidelines do companies usually have?